-In addition to the ratings of the Programme and/or a Series of Notes the Issuer provided by Moody's and Fitch, and the ratings of the Bank by Moody's, Fitch and S&P, one or more other independent credit rating agency(ies) might assign credit ratings to a Series of Notes and/or the Issuer.
+In addition to the ratings of the Programme and/or a Series of Notes provided by Moody's and Fitch, and the ratings of the Bank by the Rating Agencies, one or more other independent credit rating agency(ies) might assign credit ratings to the Programme, a Series of Notes and/or the Issuer.
 Also, if any credit rating assigned to QNB is lowered or put on negative watch, then such change might have a negative impact on the Issuer's credit rating.
-In addition, the ratings might not reflect the potential impact of all risks related to the structure, market, additional factors discussed above and other factors that might affect the value or market price of an investment in the Notes.
+In addition, the ratings might not reflect the potential impact of all risks relating to the structure, market, additional factors discussed above and other factors that might affect the value or market price of an investment in the Notes.